 Safe on Campus

 TRU is committed to providing a safe work and learning environment for our faculty, staff and students.
-As the province transitions through the BC Restart plan, TRU continues to consult with and follow the advice of the Provincial Health Office, the chief medical officer for Interior Health, WorkSafe BC and the other BC post-secondary institutions to ensure that all appropriate mitigation strategies are utilized.
+As we move forward, TRU will continue to consult with and follow the advice of the Provincial Health Office, the chief medical officer for Interior Health, WorkSafe BC and the other BC post-secondary institutions to ensure we are taking the appropriate steps to best protect our community.

 Thank you to everyone who visited our on-campus vaccination clinics.
 Both are now closed, but Interior Health continues to offer regular clinics in both Kamloops and Williams Lake.